-Analyzing a product through the lens of design heuristics is quite common.
+Analyzing and validating a product design through the lens of design heuristics is quite common.
 It often comes naturally from experienced designers.
-Experienced or not, though, a designer should have these heuristics top-of-mind.
+Experienced or not, though, a designer should have these heuristics top of mind.
 To help you do that we’ve prepared a checklist and a template for Nielsen Heuristic Analysis.
 Ideally, you’d need to print these templates and have an analysis session on your app.

 The 10 Nielsen’s Heuristics include:

-- Match between system and the real world (the system should resemble the experiences that users already had);
+Match between the system and the real world (the system should resemble the experiences that users already had);

 These heuristics serve as principles on which your design should be based.
-Done correctly, these are a recipe for impeccable design.
+Done correctly, these are a recipe for impeccable and validated design.

-Design drives business.
+The design drives business.
 Therefore, good design should define key product metrics.
-That means that gauging metrics with regards to design changes is how you can estimate if you made a good design decision.
+That means that gauging metrics about design changes is how you can estimate if you made a good design decision.
 However, there’s a downside to using this retrospective method.
 The data takes time to collect.
 Additionally, you’d have to make as few changes as possible to estimate each decision separately, or else you won’t know what works and what doesn’t.

 Benchmarking partially helps overcome the retrospective analysis’ downsides we’ve mentioned.
 Benchmarks are the industry standards for your product metrics.
 If the metrics are on par with the industry average, so is your design.

-Additionally, there are plenty of plugins for Figma or Sketch that, with the help of AI, predict how users’ attention distributes across the design elements.
+Additionally, there are plenty of plugins for Figma, Sketch, or other UX tools that, with the help of AI, predict how users’ attention distributes across the design elements.
 Luckily, this use case is free and doesn’t take much time.
-This distribution should ideally coincide with the information hierarchy you’re going for.
+This distribution should ideally coincide with the information architecture and hierarchy you’re going for.
 If it doesn’t, you know what to focus on.
-Take a look at a gif below to get a better idea of what we’re talking about.
+Take a look at the gif below to get a better idea of what we’re talking about.

 In a nutshell, A/B testing is creating multiple versions of the same piece of functionality and then seeing whichever one performs best.
 It’s a potent method but takes time for the data to aggregate and needs developers to help you implement the A/B testing.